artem-malko/react-ssr-template/README.md

 # React application with Streaming Server Side Rendering

-Simple template for a website with SSR (with streams) and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions 🔥🔥🔥
+A simple template for a website with SSR (with streams) and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions 🔥🔥🔥

 🚀 Just start with